top of page

 • Floor plan visualisation with furniture placement

 Small spaces present unique staging challenges, but with the right techniques, they can be transformed into highly desirable properties.
-The statistics are clear: properly staged small spaces sell faster and for more money.
+The statistics are clear: properly staged small spaces sell faster and for more money, making staging small homes in the UK one of the most effective investments sellers can make.

 References